Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 3: Online Reinforcement Learning

 Online reinforcement learning has been widely adopted to elicit the reasoning ability of LLMs.
 By enabling LLMs to autonomously explore potential reasoning paths and receive feedback via reward models, online RL guides policy models toward desired behaviors without relying on offline datasets.
 Early applications of online RL primarily focused on alignment techniques such as RLHF to enhance instruction-following and ensure the safety and consistency of model outputs.
 More recently, large-scale online RL has been applied to multi-step reasoning tasks.
 When trained on long CoT data, LLMs demonstrate strong reasoning capabilities and achieve remarkable performance across a variety of tasks.

 Reward signals are crucial in this optimization framework, providing external feedback to guide the refinement of the policy model.
 Iterative optimization techniques are commonly employed to maximize cumulative rewards while avoiding excessive deviation from the model's initial capabilities.
 Verifiable rewards are frequently adopted in online RL, which rely on objective criteria or external ground-truth.
 For instance, in code generation tasks, rewards typically depend on whether the produced code passes predefined unit tests.
 Such rewards are transparent and reliable because they are based on measurable outcomes rather than subjective judgments.
 However, their applicability is restricted to tasks with clearly defined verification procedures.
-Despite considerable achievements obtained through verifiable or rule-based rewards~\cite{lambert2025tulu3, deepseekai2025deepseekr1, mistralai2025magistral}, we primarily focus on the role and impact of parametric reward RMs.
+Despite considerable achievements obtained through verifiable or rule-based rewards~\citep{lambert2025tulu3, deepseekai2025deepseekr1, mistralai2025magistral}, we primarily focus on the role and impact of \textit{parametric} reward RMs.
+We structure this section around the key components required to understand RM-based online RL.
+Section \ref{sec:llm_as_rl} formulates LLM post-training as an RL problem and clarifies where RM rewards enter the objective.
+Section \ref{sec:common_rl} summarizes common RL algorithms, since different optimization algorithms convert the same RM signal into policy updates in different ways.
+Section \ref{sec:rewards_online_rl} discusses outcome-level and process-level rewards, which constitute the main design axis of RMs in online RL.
+Finally, Section \ref{sec:rewardhacking} examines reward hacking, a central failure mode that arises when a policy is optimized against an imperfect RM.
+We list brief summaries of related works in Table \ref{tab:rm-online-rl-outcome} and \ref{tab:rm-online-rl-process-hybrid}.